mattdiamond/Recorderjs/README.md

     rec.get( callback )

 This will pass the recorded audio as an array of Uint8Arrays for each channel to the callback.
+If bit depth is greater than 8, then the samples will be spread across multiple indices.

     rec.getInterleaved( callback )

 This will pass the recorded audio as one Uint8Array with channels interleaved to the callback.
+If bit depth is greater than 8, then the samples will be spread across multiple indices.

 ---------
 #### Static Methods